ivan-hc/Hypnotix-appimage/README.md

 From here you can download the scripts to build on top of [JuNest](https://github.com/fsquillace/junest), the lightweight Arch Linux based distro that runs, without root privileges, on top of any other Linux distro.

+### NOTE: this is still an EXPERIMENTAL BUILD, don't use it daily.
+It is not ready yet!

 ---------------------------------

 ## Debugging and improvements